evanvliet/wordle_grep/README.md

 bee_grep
 ==

-A comand line  ilter, prints possible words for the NY Times bee puzzle.
+A comand line filter, prints possible words for the NY Times bee puzzle.
 Use from a bash prompt.

 ## Synopsis